-Telehealth and the Black Maternal Health Crisis: A Digital Lifeline in a System That Continues to Fail Black Women by Dr. Ja'Lia Taylor, NCNW director of policy, telecommunications, & technology
+Telehealth and the Black Maternal Health Crisis: A Digital Lifeline in a System That Continues to Fail Black Women

+By Dr. Ja'Lia Taylor, NCNW director of policy, telecommunications, and technology

-In the United States, a country that allocates more financial resources to healthcare than any other developed nation, Black women remain three times more likely to die from pregnancy-related complications than their White counterparts, according to the Centers for Disease Control and Prevention Maternal Mortality Rates in the United States.
-In 2023 alone, the maternal mortality rate for Black women reached 50.3 deaths per 100,000 live births, while rates declined for almost every other racial and ethnic group.
+In the United States, a country that allocates more financial resources to healthcare than any other developed nation, Black women remain three times more likely to die from pregnancy-related complications than their White counterparts (Centers for Disease Control and Prevention [CDC], 2023).
+In 2023 alone, the maternal mortality rate for Black women reached 50.3 deaths per 100,000 live births, while rates declined for almost every other racial and ethnic group (CDC, 2023).

-More than 80 percent of these deaths were preventable said the CDC in Pregnancy-Related Deaths: Data from Maternal Mortality Review Committees in 36 U.S. States, 2017-2019.
+More than 80 percent of these deaths were preventable (CDC, 2022).
 These are not isolated medical anomalies.
 They are the result of delayed diagnoses, inadequate prenatal and postpartum care, systemic racism in healthcare delivery, and a lack of access to timely and culturally responsive services.

-The Black maternal health crisis is not new, but the solutions must be urgent, bold, and data driven.
+The Black maternal health crisis is not new, but the solutions must be urgent, bold, and data-driven.
 One innovative intervention that shows promise is the use of telehealth technologies.
 When implemented equitably, telehealth can increase access to care, improve maternal outcomes, and help reduce the racial disparities that continue to place Black mothers at heightened risk.